axa-group/bauta.js/docs/hello-world.md

 First of all, resolver decorator is only used in edition time, to allow the editor to show the signature of the different methods and parameters.
 At this point it has no other usage in runtime and can be ignored for our explanations.

 `operations` is the reference of all the operations for the middleware.
-From them, we have at the pointer `v1.getGreetings`  the version defined in the api definition and the id of the operation that must match the `operationId` in the api definition.
+From them, we have at the pointer `.getGreetings`  the version defined in the api definition and the id of the operation that must match the `operationId` in the api definition.
 Finally, the setup method requires a pipeline parameter p, in which we push Pipeline.StepFunctions.
 Our pipeline is very simple and has only one Pipeline.StepFunction, that returns the message we desire.
 If we have start the server and we call the method GET /api/v1/greetings now, as expected, we are greeted!